kaltokri/just-the-docs-test/docs/installation/python.md

 nav_order: 3
 ---

-You need to have [Python] 3.9 (or higher) installed to run DcsServerBot.
+You need to have [Python] 3.9 (or higher) installed to run DCSServerBot.
 Just download and install [Python] from the website and install it with default settings.
 Or you can use a package manager of your choice [Winget] / [Chocolaty]:
 - `choco install python`